 2. Open a bank account

-When choosing a bank, consider convenience and cost:
+When choosing a bank, consider both convenience and cost.

-For banking that is always free, check out local credit unions as well as primarily online banks such as Tangerine or President’s Choice.
-These alternatives may require Canadian ID (driver’s license or ID card) to sign up.
+For banking that is always free, check out local credit unions as well as primarily online banks like Simplii Financial.
+These alternatives usually require Canadian ID (driver’s license or ID card) to sign up.

 3. Set up a new cell phone plan